 Step 2: Launch Screencastify

-Or if you’re recording a gameplay video for a YouTube Let’s Play, you may want to record the screen and export it to YouTube using the exporter function.
+Or if you’re recording a gameplay video for a YouTube Let’s Play, you may want to capture the recording and export it to YouTube using the exporter function.

 Whatever you’re recording, adjust the settings to your liking.
 If you don’t know what you’re doing, search for help online, or just leave it as default.

 Step 4: Export or save your recordings

 After you’re doing recording, Screencastify will automatically save your video as a .GIF or .MP4 file to your local disk so you can easily retrieve it later.
 You can also export it to YouTube with a single click, though I wouldn’t do this as I’d personally verify everything about the recording before I publish it on YouTube.
 But that’s just me.
 You can easily do whatever you’d like with your video.
 The app makes it a cinch.

 You can also save it to your Google Drive account directly as well so you can access and view your recordings from your smartphone, tablet, other computer/laptop, or even your TV.
 Saving to Drive is a huge timesaver for people who use it.
 I find that the best feature.